Raja Jalal Hussain Maqpoon

 Raja Jalal Hussain Maqpoon is a Pakistani politician who served as the 7th Governor of Gilgit-Baltistan from 2018 to 2022.

 Political career

-He ran for the seat of the Legislative Assembly of Gilgit Baltistan as a candidate of PTI from Constituency GBLA-7 in the 2015 Gilgit Baltistan Assembly election, but was unsuccessful.
-He came in second receiving 3,330 votes and losing the seat to Akbar Khan Taban.
+Maqpoon contested the 2015 Gilgit-Baltistan Assembly election as a candidate of Pakistan Tehreek-e-Insaf (PTI) from GBA-7 Skardu-I, but was unsuccessful.
+He came in second receiving 3,330 votes and losing the seat to Akbar Khan, a candidate of Pakistan Muslim League (N) (PML(N)), who received 3,331 votes.

 He was appointed the governor of Gilgit-Baltistan by President Arif Alvi on the advice of Prime Minister Imran Khan after the resignation of Mir Ghazanfar Ali Khan.
 On 30 September 2018, he took the oath of office as Governor.
 On 11 April 2022, he resigned.

+He joined the Istehkam-e-Pakistan Party (IPP) on 11 February 2026.

+He contested the 2026 Gilgit Baltistan Assembly election from GBA-7 Skardu-I as a candidate of IPP, but was unsuccessful.
+He received 4,134 votes and was defeated by Syed Tauqeer Mehdi, a candidate of Pakistan People's Party (PPP).